gavel with wedding rings

 What Is Collaborative Law?

-Collaborative law is a voluntary process in which the spouses and their respective attorneys work together to finalize a divorce and resolve any differences out of court.
+Collaborative law is a voluntary process in which spouses and their respective attorneys work together to finalize a divorce and resolve any differences out of court.
 A facilitator helps keep all parties on task, and outside consultants may be brought in to address needs that arise as part of the collaborative process, such as financial issues or mental health concerns.

 While multiple parties may be involved during a collaborative divorce to address family law issues, the process typically involves a series of four-way meetings.
 This simply means that the spouses and their attorneys meet and work with one another directly.